Xihan-Aaron/PhoneZone/README.md

 Signout will destroy the session.
 When the session is destroyed, then the client will be unable to access profile and checkout due to the middlewear.

+If a user is searching something or have selected something in the main page but is not signed in, they will be reverted back to that page when they immediately sign in or sign up.

 ## Validation
 The validation that requires access to the database is in the controller.